-Photos: Ex-Military Ruler, Oladipo Diya's House in Lagos Destroyed By Fire - Nigeria Today
+Photos: Ex-Military General, Oladipo Diya's House in Lagos Destroyed By Fire - Nigeria Today

-Photos: Ex-Military Ruler, Oladipo Diya’s House in Lagos Destroyed By Fire
+Photos: Ex-Military General, Oladipo Diya’s House in Lagos Destroyed By Fire

 Fire this evening gutted the house of Lt.
 Gen. Oladipo Diya (rtd) located at Adekunle Fajuyi Road, around Ladipo Area of Ikeja GRA.